IvanKrznaric/MFB/_build/site/public/5-limits-0dab2b8cdf62a6ebe2d82dcaf276e157.md

 Find the limit $\displaystyle \lim_{x \to 1} \frac{2x^2-6x+4}{3x^2-12x+9}.$
 :::

-In the following problem, we are going to use the following formula:
+In the following problem, we are going to be using the following formula:
 \begin{equation*}
 \lim_{x \to \infty} \left(1+ \frac{r}{x} \right)^{x} = e^r, \quad r \in \mathbb{R}
 \end{equation*}